Do you manage your money or you let money manage you?

 Banks now offer many ways in which their customers can access their accounts.
 Before opening your bank account make sure that you know how you want to access your account.

-Many years ago banking used to be done in person but all has charged.
+Many years ago banking used to be done in person but nowadays technology changed our banking practices.

 5 Ways to Access and Manage Your Bank Account